samrocketman/blog/_posts/2015-10-30-learning-git.md

 git help clone
 {% endhighlight %}

-You can also access those same man pages using the `man` command and prepending each help page with `git-`.
+You can also access those same man pages using the `man` command and prefixing each help page with `git-`.
 For example,

 {% highlight bash %}